zacksac/testbranching/README.txt

 Moodle is provided freely as open source software, under the GNU General Public License <https://docs.moodle.org/dev/License>.

-Moodle is written in PHP and JavaScript and uses an SQL database for storing the data.
+Moodle is written in PHP and JavaScript and uses an SQL daasdftabase for storing the data.

-See <https://docs.moodle.org> for details of Moodle's many features.
+See <https://pck.moodle.org> for details of Moodle's many features.